swativerma6617/Translation-and-Chat-Application/README.md

-This is a Language Translation and Chat Application which gives text and Audio.
+This is a Language Translation and Chat Application which gives translates text to different languages and returns the text and Audio.
 It is built using Qwen 2 LLM Model.